Evaluation of Test-Time Adaptation Under Computational Time Constraints: Introduction

 Test Time Adaptation (TTA) ~\cite{saenko2010adapting, ttt, liu2021ttt++} has demonstrated promising results for solving the above problem.
 TTA leverages the unlabeled data that arrives at test time by adapting the forward pass of pre-trained DNNs according to some proxy task~\cite{shot,pl}.
 Though recent methods have made significant progress at improving accuracy under distribution shifts~\cite{tent,eata,dda}, many of them incur high computational overhead.
 For instance, some methods require self-supervised fine-tuning on the data~\cite{chen2022contrastive}, while others perform a diffusion process per input~\cite{dda}.

-The computational overhead of TTA methods can decrease their inference speed, which is a critical property in many real-world applications that require the TTA method to produce predictions at the speed of the stream itself.
+The computational overhead of TTA methods decreases their inference speed, which is a critical property in many real-world applications that require the TTA method to produce predictions at the speed of the stream itself.
 This property, however, is overlooked in the current evaluation protocols for TTA methods.
-In particular, these protocols assume an \textit{offline} setting, which neglects how events constantly unfold regardless of the model's speed, causing the model to miss incoming samples when it is busy processing previous ones.
+In particular, these protocols assume a setting, which neglects how events constantly unfold regardless of the model's speed, causing the model to miss incoming samples when it is busy processing previous ones.
 For TTA methods that adapt using test data, missing samples has a direct effect on the method's accuracy, as it will have fewer samples for adaptation.
 That is, the slower the TTA method, the fewer samples it can leverage for adapting to the distribution shift.
-Thus, the current offline protocol for evaluating TTA methods is not suitable for assessing their efficacy in real-world deployment.
+Thus, the current protocol for evaluating TTA methods is not suitable for assessing their efficacy in real-world deployment.

-In this work, we propose a novel \textit{online} evaluation protocol that factors in inference speed to assess the real-world applicability of TTA methods.
-Our evaluation protocol is inspired by Online Learning settings~\cite{cloc, shalev2012online} and mimics real-world scenarios by exposing all TTA methods to a constant-speed stream of data.
-Under this setup, the performance of slow TTA methods is intrinsically penalized, as the time spent adapting to a sample implies the method misses other samples that could have been useful for adaptation.
+In this work, we propose a novel \textit{realistic} evaluation protocol that factors in inference speed to assess the real-world applicability of TTA methods.
+Our evaluation protocol is inspired by Online Learning~\cite{cloc, shalev2012online} and mimics real-world scenarios by exposing all TTA methods to a constant-speed stream of data.
+In this setting, the performance of slow TTA methods is intrinsically penalized, as the time spent adapting to a sample may lead to dropped samples that could have been useful for adaptation.
 Specifically, our protocol dictates that if a method $g_{\text{slow}}$ is $k$ times slower than the stream, then it may only use every $k^{\text{th}}$ sample for adaptation.
 In contrast, a method $g_{\text{fast}}$ that is as fast as the stream is allowed to adapt to every sample.
-Figure \ref{fig:pull_fig} shows the effect of evaluating several methods under our online protocol, where slower methods (\eg SAR~\cite{sar}) are penalized and faster but simpler methods become better alternatives~(\eg SHOT~\cite{shot} and AdaBN~\cite{adabn}).
+Figure \ref{fig:pull_fig} shows the effect of evaluating several methods under our proposed protocol, where slower methods (\emph{e.g.}, SAR~\cite{sar}) are penalized and faster but simpler methods become better alternatives~(\emph{e.g.}, SHOT~\cite{shot} and AdaBN~\cite{adabn}).